-Every year St. John offers a free cultural event to the community.
-We feature the Finish folk music of Hyvaa. shown above, and other Scandanavian music.
-There is also be a smorgasbord of light food and warm hospitality!
+St. John has offered a free cultural event to the community.
+We featured the Finish folk music of Hyvaa. shown above, and other Scandanavian music.
+There was also be a smorgasbord of light food and warm hospitality!

 Alexandra has been the accordionist at the Finn Hall dances in Monson, Maine since the late 1990’s.
 She learned much of her repertoire from the playing of former Finn Hall accordionists Jorma Ranta and Veikko Honkala.
 She has studied music and dance in Finland at the Folk Music Institute in Kaustinen as well as from accomplished Finnish folk musicians.